A Study of Oral Ixazomib Citrate (MLN9708) Maintenance Therapy in Participants With Multiple Myeloma Following Autologous Stem Cell Transplant

 Percentage of Participants With Any Best Response Category Before PD or Subsequent Therapy

 Response was assessed according to IMWG criteria.
-Best response includes PR, VGPR and CR.
-PR as per IMWG criteria is 50% reduction of serum M-protein and reduction in 24-hour urinary M-protein by greater than or equal to (>=) 90% or to less than (<) 200 milligram (mg) per 24 hours.
-VGPR is serum and urine M-protein detectable by immunofixation but not on electrophoresis or >= 90% reduction in serum M-protein plus urine M-protein level <100 mg per 24 hours.
+Best response includes partial response (PR), very good partial response (VGPR) and complete response (CR).
+PR as per IMWG criteria is 50% reduction of serum M-protein and reduction in 24-hour urinary M-protein by ≥90% or to less than (<)200 milligrams (mg) per 24 hours.
+VGPR is serum and urine M-protein detectable by immunofixation but not on electrophoresis or ≥90% reduction in serum M-protein plus urine M-protein level <100 mg per 24 hours.
 CR is negative immunofixation of serum and urine and disappearance of soft tissue plasmacytomas and <5% plasma cells in bone marrow.
-Stringent CR (sCR) is CR and normal FLC ratio and absence of clonal PCs by immunohistochemistry or 2- to 4-color flow cytometry.
+Stringent CR (sCR) is CR and normal FLC ratio and absence of clonal plasma cells (PCs) by immunohistochemistry or 2- to 4-color flow cytometry.
+The decimal values of percentages were subjected to rounding off.

 Time to Progression (TTP)

-TTP is defined as the time from the date of randomization to the date of first documentation of PD , using IMWG criteria.
-PD is defined as >=25% increase from lowest value in: serum/urine M-component; participants without measurable serum and urine M-protein levels, the difference between involved and uninvolved FLC levels must be >10mg/dL; participants without measurable serum, urine M-protein levels and FLC levels, bone marrow plasma cell percent must be >=10%;new bone lesions/soft tissue plasmacytomas development/existing bone lesions/soft tissue plasmacytomas size rise; hypercalcaemia development.
+TTP is defined as the time from the date of randomization to the date of first documentation of PD, using IMWG criteria.
+PD is defined as ≥25% increase from lowest value in: serum/urine M-component; participants without measurable serum and urine M-protein levels, the difference between involved and uninvolved FLC levels must be >10mg/dL; participants without measurable serum, urine M-protein levels and FLC levels, bone marrow plasma cell percent must be ≥10%;new bone lesions/soft tissue plasmacytomas development/existing bone lesions/soft tissue plasmacytomas size rise; hypercalcaemia development.
+Participants without documentation of PD at the time of analysis were censored at the date of last response assessment that is stable disease or better.

 Second Progression Free Survival (PFS2)

 PFS2 is defined as the time from the date of randomization to the date of objective disease progression on next line treatment or death from any cause (whichever occurs first).
-PD is defined as >=25% increase from lowest value in: serum/urine M-component; participants without measurable serum and urine M-protein levels, the difference between involved and uninvolved FLC levels must be >10mg/dL; participants without measurable serum, urine M-protein levels and FLC levels, bone marrow plasma cell percent must be >=10%;new bone lesions/soft tissue plasmacytomas development/existing bone lesions/soft tissue plasmacytomas size rise; hypercalcaemia development.
+PD is defined as ≥25% increase from lowest value in: serum/urine M-component; participants without measurable serum and urine M-protein levels, the difference between involved and uninvolved FLC levels must be >10 mg/dL; participants without measurable serum, urine M-protein levels and FLC levels, bone marrow plasma cell percent must be ≥10%; new bone lesions/soft tissue plasmacytomas development/existing bone lesions/soft tissue plasmacytomas size rise; hypercalcaemia development.

 Time to Start of the Next Line of Therapy